joshuarossi/exodia_guide/README.md

 So, it is pretty clear that we can rule out some of these right away.
 Here is how I would rank them:
 - Primordial Glyph
+- Mana Bind
+- Ghastly Conjurer
 - Cabalist Tome
+- Burgly Bully
 - Kabal Courier
 - Mukla
 - Babbling Book
 - Shimmering Tempest
-- Mana Bind
-- Burgly Bully
 - Kabal Chemist

 The rest are not really worth considering.